-The current travel safety advice for Iceland is to remain cautious, however there is no direct threat to the country.
-There is a low risk of terrorism but travellers are advised to be aware of the wider global threat to busier areas.
+The current travel advice for Iceland is to remain cautious, however there is no direct threat to the country.
+There is a low risk of terrorism, but travellers are advised to be aware of the wider global threat to busier areas.

-Iceland holds excellent relations with other Nordic countries such as Norway, as well as Canada and the United States of America.
-The country is a member of many organisations including NATO, the World Health Organisation and the United Nations which is joined in 1946.
+Iceland holds excellent relations with other Nordic countries, such as Norway, as well as Canada and the United States of America.
+The country is a member of many organisations, including NATO, the World Health Organisation and the United Nations, which Iceland joined in 1946.